JvanKatwijk/qt-dab/README.md

 --------------------------------------

 Options in the configuration are

 a. select or unselect devices,

 b. select the output: soundcard or tcp connection

-c. select or unselect basic MOT data handling,
-d. select or unselect basic MSC data handling.
+c. select or unselect basic MSC data handling.

 Adding or removing from the configuration is in all cases by commenting or uncommenting a line in the configuration file.